lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Multiports and Banks.md

 ## Sparse Inputs

 Sometimes, a program needs a wide multiport input, but when reactions are triggered by this input, few of the channels are present.
-In this case, it can inefficient to iterate over all the channels to determine which are present.
+In this case, it can be inefficient to iterate over all the channels to determine which are present.
 If you know that a multiport input will be **sparse** in this way, then you can provide a hint to the compiler and use a more efficient iterator to access the port.
 For example:

 $start(Sparse)$